gunelq/Home_Sales/README.md

 A cache of the temporary home_sales table is created and confirmed.

-The query from step 6 is executed on the cached temporary table, and the runtime is recorded.

 The home sales dataset is partitioned by the date_built field, and the formatted parquet data is read.

 A temporary table is created from the parquet data.